entraigas/neko-skeleton/README.md

 # neko-skeleton

-> empty skeleton frrom neko project
+> empty skeleton for Neko project

-## Packages description
+## Installed packages

 This skeleton contains a nuxt spa project configured with `yarn`, `lint`, `prettier`, `@nuxtjs/axios` & `bootstrap 4`.
 Also configured `yarn lintfix` to run prettier and fix lint issues.